jayehernandez/letra-extension/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

+Note: The list above excludes content contributions.
+If you'd like to see everyone who contributed to this project, view the contributions page [here](https://github.com/jayehernandez/letra-extension/graphs/contributors)!
+Thank you to everyone who contributes to Letra!

 ## 📝 License

 Copyright © 2020 [Jaye Hernandez](https://github.com/jayehernandez).<br />